CloudSnorkel/lovage/README.md

 ## Overview

-Lovage is a serverless framework that makes it very easy to offload normal Python functions to the cloud.
+Lovage is a Python 3 library that makes it very easy to offload normal Python functions to the cloud using AWS Lambda functions.

 ### Call Functions Easily